kozzza/TaskNexusApp/README.md

 **Remotely**: Account information and nexus task data is all stored on the cloud.
 All delegated and nexus tasks are stored in a remote database.
 This also goes for usernames and emails.

-*Note: Passwords are not stored by TaskNexus and are all managed by Google's Firebaase Authentication.*
+*Note: Passwords are not stored by TaskNexus and are all managed by Google's Firebase Authentication.*

 #### How Data Is Stored
 All local data is stored and managed with SQLite: https://github.com/stephencelis/SQLite.swift